Degrees and Programs

 Courses and Program Options

 Financial assistance is available through the Community College GAP Assistance Program for students meeting income guidelines.

 Program of Study

 - A. 190 contact hours of classroom and lab instruction covering such topics as: public and employer relations, accident procedures, extreme driving conditions, hazard perception, regulation agencies (DOT-CVSA-FMCSA), daily logs, fire-fighting, personal health and safety, trip planning, speed and space management, vehicle preventive maintenance, cargo handling and documentation, hazardous materials, basic control of vehicle, coupling and uncoupling, backing and shifting, concourse, city and two-lane highway driving, and other related topics including CDL training and testing.

 - B. 50 hours of driving (range and street), including accompanying instructor in truck cab and actual driving under supervision.
 Total of 240 contact hours.

-According to the Bureau of Labor Statistics in 2014, the average salary for truck drivers in Nebraska is $63,560 or $30.56/hour.
+According to the Bureau of Labor Statistics in 2022, the mean wage for truck drivers in Nebraska is $63,560 or $30.56/hour.
 Some companies in the state pay more than $80,000 for professional drivers.